 To get this information, you must do a driving records search.

 Have you ever had to look for criminal records online?
 How hard was it?
-Did you search online or did you call the jail? was the information you recieved correct?
+Did you search online or did you call the jail?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records and backgrounds, and your story might help other people.